 Read on to find out more about each winner and what the judges said.
 At the bottom of the page you can also find short videos from each winner giving their reactions to finding out they had won.

 The Distinguished Contribution Prize recognises contribution to the promotion of excellence in the discipline of International Studies over a substantial period of time.
-This year the judges made two recommendation for the BISA Distinguished Contribution Prize.

 The judging panel said: